Offset Mortgage Calculators

 What you should do next

-Now that you’ve carried out your calculations, your next step should be to speak to a broker who specialises in offset mortgages to put that number crunching into perspective.
+Now that you’ve completed your calculations, your next step should be to speak to a broker specialising in offset mortgages to put that number crunching into perspective.

-Remember, any mortgage calculator can only provide a rough estimate about your mortgage repayments, but an offset mortgage specialist is best placed to provide bespoke calculations and advise you on how to act based on the numbers that have been calculated for you.
+Remember, any mortgage calculator can only provide a rough estimate of your mortgage repayments.
+However, an offset mortgage specialist is best placed to provide bespoke calculations and advise you on how to act based on the numbers calculated for you.

 FAQs

-If you have the same amount in offset savings as your mortgage balance, you might think there will be no interest to pay each month, but that isn’t how the calculations will work.
+If you have the same amount in offset savings as your mortgage balance, you might think you’ll have no interest to pay each month, but that’s not how the calculations work.

-This is due to the differences in the way that credit interest and debit interest is worked out.
-Credit interest is based on the number of days in the calendar month, while debit interest – such as mortgage interest charges – divides the year into 12 equal months.
+This is due to the differences in how credit interest and debit interest are calculated.
+Credit interest is based on the number of days in the calendar month, while debit interest—such as mortgage interest charges—divides the year into 12 equal months.

-This means that there will likely be at least some interest payments to factor into your calculations if you take out a 100% offset mortgage.
+This means there will likely be interest payments to factor into your calculations if you take out a 100% offset mortgage.

 Yes.
-Regardless of whether it’s yourself or a family member placing savings into the offset account, the mortgage interest payments will still be based on the difference between the outstanding mortgage balance and the amount of savings in the offset account.
+Whether you or a family member place savings into the offset account, the mortgage interest payments will still be based on the difference between the outstanding mortgage balance and the amount of savings in the offset account.

 Speak to an expert